top of page

 CRINKLY SWEETS

+Swivel!
 Frustrated by increasingly frequent encounters with poor audience etiquette, Simon wrote a performance poem called A Miserable Night at the Theatre.
 With it, he entered and went on to win Gaiety's Got Talent (on the night of his graduation, no less).
 You can watch the performance here.

 06